react-native-camera/react-native-camera/docs/RNCamera.md

 ### Face Detection Related props

-RNCamera uses the Google Mobile Vision frameworks for Face Detection, you can read more info about it [here](https://developers.google.com/android/reference/com/google/android/gms/vision/face/FaceDetector).
+RNCamera uses the Firebase MLKit for Face Detection, you can read more about it [here](https://firebase.google.com/docs/ml-kit/detect-faces).

 #### `onFacesDetected`

 Method to be called when face is detected.
 Receives a Faces Detected Event object.
-The interesting value of this object is the `faces` value, which is an array with objects of the [Face](https://developers.google.com/android/reference/com/google/android/gms/vision/face/Face) properties.
+The interesting value of this object is the `faces` value, which is an array of Face objects.
+You can find more details about the possible values of these objects [here](https://firebase.google.com/docs/ml-kit/face-detection-concepts)

 #### `onFaceDetectionError`